 You can view a list of all condition tags that have been applied in files throughout your project.
 The list shows not only the condition tags, but each file where they have been used.
 You can also quickly rename or remove multiple condition tag occurrences in a single batch.

-For more information about condition tags and how they are used in projects, see the Flare Condition Tags Guide or the Flare online Help.
+For more information about condition tags and how they are used in projects, see the Condition Tags Guide or the Help system.

 How to View Used Conditions